ddas260/demoWebFormJPDB/README.md

 ## Release History:
 - 0.0.1: This is the first version of this project.
 The work is just started!

-> If you want to use or modify this project first download and edit "index.html" and use your JsonPowerDB token in 'createPUTRequest'.
-> Good luck!!!

 ## Screenshots: